Dixitraj281/OpeninApp-Assignment/README.md

 ## Components Overview
 ### Sidebar
 The Sidebar component creates a fixed sidebar with a collapsible menu.
-It includes a logo, the application name ("Dukaan"), a link to visit the store, and information about available credits.
-The sidebar can be expanded or collapsed using ChevronUp and ChevronDown icons.
+It includes a logo, the application name ("OpeninApp"), which is responsive.

 ### Navbar
-The Navbar component represents the top navigation bar with links for "Payout," a help icon with the text "How it works," and a search input field.
-Icons for a user group and a menu are also included.
+The Navbar component represents the top navigation bar having the profile and notification icon.

 ### Home Page
-The Table component displays an overview section with information about next payouts, amounts pending, and amounts processed.
-It also includes a table with transaction details for the current month.
+The Table component displays an overview section with information about data dummy data provided in the assignment.

 ## Dependencies
 1. React.js